ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter07.md

 Lán WàngJī replied, “Not yet.”

-“In that case, I’ll give her a nickname,” said Wèi WúXiàn, “After all, I was the one who saved her.
+“In that case, I’ll give her a nickname,” said Wèi WúXiàn.
+“After all, I was the one who saved her.
 Everyone can call her by her nickname.”

 “All right,” said Lán WàngJī.